kgen-protocol/platform-protocol-api-docs/docs/Esport Protocol V1/Tech integration/api-touchpoints.md

   - `score`: The score of the user in the tournament.
 - `price_pool`: The total prize pool available in the tournament.
 - `winners`: An array of winners, if available.
 Each entry in the array is an object containing details about the winning users.
+  - `user_id`: The unique identifier of the winning user.
+  - `reward`: The reward of the winning user in the tournament.

 #### Example Response
 ```json